Skip to content

 Cumulative vs annualised dollar return?

 Cumulative = total units over entire period.
 Annualised = average per year.
 10k→20k over 10 years: cumulative 10k, annualised ~1k/year (or 7.18% compound).
-For comparison across investments of different durations, use annualised.
-For wealth creation tracking, use cumulative.
+Annualised figures suit comparison across investments of different durations; cumulative figures suit tracking total wealth created over the full period.

 Related Calculators